GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

   agsDriverExtensionsDX12_PopMarker;
   agsDriverExtensionsDX12_SetMarker;

-The below example shows how a draw call can be enclosed within a “Draw Particles” user marker, followed by inserting a marker.
+The below example shows how a draw call can be enclosed within a "Draw Particles" user marker, followed by inserting a marker.
 ::

   // Push a marker
   agsDriverExtensionsDX12_PushMarker(m_AGSContext, pCommandList, "DrawParticles");

-  // This draw call will be in the “Draw Particles” User Marker pCommandList->DrawInstanced(ParticleCount, 1, 0, 0);
+  // This draw call will be in the "Draw Particles" User Marker pCommandList->DrawInstanced(ParticleCount, 1, 0, 0);

   // Pop a marker